Panithecracker/Delta-Hedging/README.md

 - Arbitrarily high frequency trading is possible
 - No transaction costs nor bid/ask spread

 Despite these assumptions , I find its conclusions astonishing as it gives a systematic risk management strategy to limit the risks when selling an option something which has also contributed to the creation of a wide variety of new financial instruments that all participants in the market can use and benefit from.
-As Merton said : "it gave us a prescription for how to produce them (derivatives), and this became an efficient production process... it opened the doors to not just dealing with options but to a whole array of financial innovations like the mortgage market... it has become a mainstay of how the whole industry works including central banks and other government agencies.
-None of these would work today without these complex computer models and the finance technologies and of course the data we have to collect in order to run them".
-Video: https://www.youtube.com/watch?v=3guNFc0Hf6M&t=1650s

 In this project, I analyzed the effects of relaxing the third assumption that is: only a finite amount of rebalancing can be done throughout the life of the option.
 For this, I performed simulations of the hedging strategy for a European call option and visualized the statistical distribution of the replication error at maturity.
 # Option replication :